L15-16-WS/Project_SCM_Dhruti/README.md

 -Manually open the tech.html file in your browser or
--If using VS Code, install Live Server and open tech.html with it for a smoother experience.
+If using VS Code, install Live Server and open tech.html with it for a smoother experience.

 ## 👩‍💻 Author
 Dhruti Padasalgi